North Korea missile lacks re-entry capability, South Korea says

 After the test launch last week, North Korean state media said the ballistic missile was equipped with a stable re-entry system, which allows a warhead to survive the heat-intensive process of re-entering the Earth's atmosphere.

-Ballistic missiles follow an arched trajectory, whereas cruise missile mostly travel parallel to the ground.
+Ballistic missiles follow an arched trajectory, whereas cruise missiles mostly travel parallel to the ground.

 "Considering the fact that the missile had been launched from a fixed launcher, the NIS (National Intelligence Service) evaluates the technology is at the beginning stage," South Korean lawmaker Lee Wan-young said Tuesday.